aneeshd/schedule_state/README.md

 ### pytest

-Use the [poetry](https://python-poetry.org/) and the provided `pyproject.toml` to setup the development environment
+Use [poetry](https://python-poetry.org/) and the provided `pyproject.toml` to setup the development environment

  - `poetry shell`
  - `poetry install`